sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 published: false
 ---

-"Straightforward" is the last word I'd use to describe how we built Batch Changes.
-Exciting, rewarding, surprising, iterative, customer-focused - one of those maybe, but not straightfoward.
-The two name changes in 1.5 years of development — from Automation to Campaigns to Batch Changes — give you a glimpse of why.
-The real story, though, the one that makes me doubt whether we actually built and shipped Batch Changes the way we did, I think is best told by five pull requests.

-Not because these pull requests solve hard technical problems in two lines of clever code or fix nasty bugs that held us back for months.
-It's because they show how we avoided two big dangers of iteration-based product development: local maximums and the sunken cost fallacy.

-To give you some context for these terms, let me tell you how I understand the premise of iteration-based work.
-It doesn't matter whether you call it _Agile_, _Sprint_, _Shape Up_ or something else, the idea is this: until you've built the product, you don't _really_ know what it should look like or how to best build it.
+It doesn't matter whether you call it _Agile_, _Sprint_, _Shape Up_ or something
+else.
+The premise of iteration-based work is this: until you've built the product, you don't really know what it should look like or how to best build it.
 You've never used it — how would you know how it works best?
 You also haven't built it yet, which means you don't have experience building it.
 Chances are low that you can accurately predict how its development will go.